Signal Conditioning Demystified | Voler Systems

 Data acquisition software can be simple and straight-forward when sample rates are slow.
 Polled (or asynchronous) acquisition can be used, in which the application determines when to sample data from the data acquisition device, one sample at-a-time.
 This does not work with high-speed data, because of the overhead involved in acquiring each sample.

-In order to capture data rapidly and at precisely timed intervals, the low level data acquisition driver does the work, putting one sample after another into a portion of the PC’s RAM referred to as a buffer.
-The application takes the data out of the buffer, not one sample at-a-time, but in blocks of many samples.
+To capture data rapidly and at precisely timed intervals, the low-level data acquisition driver does the work, putting one sample after another into a portion of the memory referred to as a buffer.
+The application takes the data out of the buffer for analysis, not one sample at-a-time, but in blocks of many samples.
+In this example there is a device connected to a personal computer (PC).

-The low level data acquisition driver talks directly to the hardware, manipulating the registers of a plug-in data acquisition board, or talking to the communication port of the data acquisition device.
+The low-level data acquisition driver talks directly to the hardware, manipulating the registers of a data acquisition device.
 The driver is written to be small and fast so it can rapidly put data into the buffer.

 What the operator of the application sees is that the application runs for a while then stops and says the sample rate is too fast.
 If the buffer is very large it could take many minutes before the buffer fills and the application stops.
-In order to give the operator an indication that the buffer is filling it is desirable to have an indicator showing the status of the buffer.
+To give the operator an indication that the buffer is filling, it is desirable to have an indicator showing the status of the buffer.
 As the buffer fills with unprocessed data the status moves from 0% to 100% full.

-Many data acquisition devices have their own data buffers, separate from the buffer in RAM discussed above.
-The data acquisition driver can transfer data from the buffer on the data acquisition device to the buffer in RAM in blocks.
-This speeds up the data acquisition into the buffer.
+Many data acquisition devices have their own data buffers, separate from the buffer in the PC memory discussed above.
+The data acquisition driver can transfer data from the buffer on the data acquisition device to the buffer in PC memory in blocks.
+This speeds up the data acquisition into the PC buffer.

 If the data acquisition device has a buffer, many samples may be transferred during each interrupt.
 With a buffer of just 1000 samples a maximum speed of 1,000,000 samples per second is possible (if the device can run that fast), or at slower speeds the application can perform complex processing, or another application can run simultaneously without losing data.
 In Windows other applications or drivers may run without your knowledge.
-Having a buffer on the data acquisition device is very valuable.
+Having a buffer on the data acquisition device is very valuable when you want to collect fast data at a constant rate.

 As you can see, although interrupt data acquisition allows much faster sampling rates, there is an inherent delay between the reading of the data and the processing of it.
 The data appears on the screen or is logged to disk after the delay.
-In addition there is a small delay due to the processing in the application.
-Most drivers and applications–including DASYLab–work together in such a way that the time reported for the data sample is the actual time that it was acquired, not when it was put into the buffer, and not when it was processed by the application.
+In addition, there is a small delay due to the processing in the application.
+Most drivers and applications work together in such a way that the time reported for the data sample is the actual time that it was acquired, not when it was put into the buffer, and not when it was processed by the application.

 |Time delay after sampling an input|